MikeSanDev/Vue-weight-tracker/README.md

 # Weight Tracker Vue Application

-### A one page weight tracker application.
+This is my one page weight tracker application.
 I wanted to learn the foundations of Vue as a framework.
 I followed the start of a into to Vue.js Course on you tube by a developer named Tyler Potts.
 Once I got a good grasp of the framework, I then changed the styling and added more features such as state management and added a reset button.
 I may plan to create a login and registration to create users that can store their weight history.
 I also am planning on deploying it through Netlify for my personal use.

 ## Home Page
 ![wt-1](https://github.com/MikeSanDev/Vue-weight-tracker/assets/96930354/38d4a430-a6aa-4dc0-8229-ed640f407686)